 A Guide to Harvesting Zinnia Seeds

-My zinnia beds are officially done for the season here in Colorado and I am truly sad.
+My zinnia beds are officially almost done for the season here in Colorado and I am truly sad.
 But luckily that doesn’t mean they are done!

 Even though zinnias are not listed typically as perennials they can sometimes reseed themselves which I had several do last year.